Jagerfield/Expenses-Sharing-App/README.md

 ##Project current status
 ```
-1. Created an app to access users data on a WampServer.
-The server's db contains a demo table "users".
+1. Created an app to access data on a WampServer.
+Wrote the server-side APIs in php for test purposes.
- a.
-Wrote the server-side APIs in php.
-The app uses the Retrofit REST client to do GET, POST
-    (and eventually PUT, DELETE)
- b.
-The app can currently post user-entries with pictures.
+   The app uses the Retrofit REST client and can currently post user-entries with pictures.
 2. Completed the conceptual design for the server's db, and created tables.
 3. Created relevant data models in the app.
-3. Implemented  OrmLite for providing a db in the app.
+4. Implemented  OrmLite for providing a db in the app.
 The purpose to store events information so they
    can be viewed offline.
-4. Implemented Jackson for json parsing.
+5. Implemented Jackson for json parsing.
-5. Implemented permissions checking.
+6. Implemented permissions checking.
-6. Implemented fetching mobile contacts.
+7. Implemented fetching mobile contacts.
 ```
 ## DB table design